LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 <div style="page-break-after: always;"></div>

 # Lab 7
-### Create EC2 Instance
+### [1] Create EC2 Instance
 In the first step, we use our script from **Lab 6** to create a new EC2 instance.
-We will not elaborate on the code base beforunning the following command in our local Ubuntu machine:
+We will not elaborate on the code base because it's already covered in previous lab.
+Run the following command in our local Ubuntu machine:
 ```
 python3 createinstance.py
 ```